Managed Solr Single Sign-On (SSO)

 SearchStax now offers the ability for clients to set up Single Sign-On for Managed Solr using the Security Assertion Markup Language (SAML), which is an open standard that allows identity providers (IdP) to pass authorization credentials to service providers (SP).

 SSO is an add-on SearchStax feature that needs to be purchased.
-If you interested in this feature, please contact us here.
+If you are interested in this feature, please contact us here.

 The following steps explain how it can be set up for Azure Active Directory.